MokhaLeee/fe8u-cskillsys-kernel/docs/Abstract.md

 - Attack speed decay: (`weight - con`) --> (`weight - (con + atk/5)`)
 - Nosferatu hp-drain percentage: 100% --> 50%
 - Critical damage correction is 300% in default, can be changed by skills.
+- Effectiveness damage correct is 200% in default, can be changed by skills.
 - Unit can use real damage via skills to ignore vanilla damage calculation.

+## Weapon

+- Unit use weapon with **S rank** may hold atk+1 and neglect attack speed decay.

 ## Combo-attack